 A charge-off usually happens after you’ve been delinquent on a debt for 180 days or six months.
 It is the credit card issuer's way of taking a loss on the debt.
-In their accounting books, they’ve written it off as uncollectible, and they no longer count the debt as an asset.
-Creditors can continue collecting on a charge-off until you pay, even though it's been charged-off.
+In their accounting documents, they’ve written the account off as uncollectible, and they no longer consider the debt as an asset.
+Creditors can continue collecting on a charge-off until you pay, even though it's been charged off.

-You may be able to get an exception for including the cancelled debt as taxable income on your tax return.
-If you were insolvent, meaning you had a negative net worth, at the time the debt was cancelled, you might not have to report all or part of the charge-off to the IRS.
-You must file IRS Form 982 (PDF link), Reduction of Tax Attributes Due to Discharge of Indebtedness, to claim the insolvency exemption.
-For this, you'll need to have a list of your assets and liabilities at the time the debt was cancelled.
+You may be able to get an exception for including the canceled debt as taxable income on your tax return.
+One such exception pertains to insolvency.
+If you were insolvent, meaning you had a negative net worth, at the time the debt was canceled, you might not have to report all or part of the charge-off to the IRS.

 Get a Tax Preparer Involved